mattcarlotta/env/README.md

 ## Encryption and Decryption Arguments

-Encryption and decryption methods share similar arguments, here's a breakdown of each one:
+Encryption and decryption methods share similar arguments and here's a breakdown of each one:

 ### Encrypt/Decrypt algorithm